FRANCIS-gi/Phase-2-project/README.md

 #
 ## NB

-1. Use non run dev to start server.
+1. Use npn run dev to start server.
 2.The project uses Tailwind.

 ## Tailwind